-Avenue’s Home Recovery Program is meant to equip homeowners and renters with the information, tools and resources they need to navigate the home recovery process.
-In some cases, Avenue may be able to offer financial and in-kind support to homeowners to repair their homes so that they can move back home as soon as possible.
+Avenue’s objective is to help homeowners get back home as soon as possible by equipping homeowners with the information, tools and resources they need to navigate the home recovery process.
 Always guiding our work is our desire to honor the strength and resources that each of our clients brings to the table.

 Housing Recovery Program

-- 2-hr class for homeowners and renters affected by the flood.
+- 2-hr class for homeowners affected by the flood.

 STEP 2: Attend a one-on-one Housing Recovery Counseling session